LeoTheBestCoder/Nachos-SJF-Scheduling/README.md

 Implement **preemptive SJF scheduling** on NachOS

 ## Acknowledgement
-Special thanks to [Jonathan Huang](https://github.com/JHuang251998)!!!</br>Although we were not in the same team, you still kept discussing with me, which helped me so much!
-Had it not been for you, I would have failed finishing this project.
+Special thanks to [Jonathan Huang](https://github.com/JHuang251998)!!!</br>Had it not been for you, I would have failed finishing this project.
 Thank you again for your generousity and timely assisstant!

 ## Getting Started
 1. Install `C-Shell` and `g++`